scmgustafson/scmgustafson/README.md

 - a DevOps engineer focused on cloud infrastructure and automation
 - a Certified Kubernetes Administrator

-## I'm currently:
+## I'm currently working on:
-- Working on some fun side projects and self-study
+- learning full-stack web development
+- earning the GitHub actions certification

 ## How to reach me:
 - Learn more about me @ https://www.sethwashere.com